mysliwietzflorian/StockListTransformation/README.md

 This project is still in active development and features are currently limited.

 ### Planned and in-dev Features ###
+In next release:
+- [x] Modify program that in- and output files can be in separate directories
+- [x] Write defined header to output file
-- [x] Read user-defined attribute grammar from configuration file
+- [x] Parse input file
-- [x] Read user-defined semantic rules from configuration file
+- [x] Use semantic actions to transform and write to output file

+in-def features:
+- [ ] Recognize umlauts and the sharp s
 - [ ] Implement semantic actions based on configuration rules
-- [ ] Write defined header to output file
-- [ ] Parse input file
-- [ ] Use semantic actions to transform and write to output file
-- [ ] Modify program that in- and output files can be in separate directories

 The current codebase can be found on [GitHub](https://github.com/mysliwietzflorian/StockListTransformation).